Introduction

 - Priming: Select a primer compatible with the door material for optimal adhesion and durability.

-- Painting: Apply thin, even coats of paint, allowing each coat to dry completely to dry before adding the next layer.
+- Painting: Apply thin, even coats of paint, allowing each coat to dry completely before adding the next layer.
 This technique helps prevent drips and ensures a smooth finish.

 Understanding the materials used in storm doors and the specific steps for painting each type allows you to tailor your approach to suit your home’s style.
 This knowledge not only enhances your home’s visual appeal but also extends the lifespan of your storm door, making it a worthwhile investment.